RasaHQ/helm-charts/charts/rasa-bot/README.md

         port: 5672
         queues:
           - ${RABBITMQ_QUEUE}
+    # Use Rasa X as a model server
+    models:
+      useRasaXasModelServer:
+        enabled: true
 extraEnv:
   # In the configuration for an event broker are used environment variables, thus
   # you have to pass extra environment variables that read values from